 In a larger company, the cybersecurity engineer sometimes oversees a small team with specific tasks designated, including at least one analyst.
 Meanwhile, the cybersecurity engineer in a smaller company may need to take on multiple roles simultaneously.

 Should I become a cybersecurity engineer?

 While cybersecurity engineers have significant responsibilities on their shoulders, that’s also why it is one of the most attractive careers in the IT world right now.
 Especially after the demand created by the COVID-19 pandemic, cybersecurity engineers have become one of the 5 most in-demand cybersecurity jobs of 2020.

 The Bureau of Labor Statistics reports a predicted 31% increase in the IT security industry in this decade (2019 to 2029).

 Meanwhile, top recruiting and analytics firms, including the reputable Gartner, have all identified a talent shortage in the cybersecurity field.
-A low supply and an increasing demand mean candidates may have more say in negotiating the salary and benefits.
+A low supply and an increasing demand means that candidates may have more say in negotiating their salary and benefits.
 It also means companies will not hesitate to compete for the best talent.

 Of course, another main reason you should consider getting into cybersecurity is the pay and the benefits.

 How do I become a cybersecurity engineer?